Prior-preconditioned conjugate gradient method for accelerated Gibbs sampling in "large $n$ & large $p$" Bayesian sparse regression: Introduction

-where $\bOmega = \text{diag}(\bomega)$, a diagonal matrix with entries $\Omega_{ii} = \omega_i$, and $\bLshrink = \text{diag}(\blshrink)$.
 The main computational bottleneck of the Gibbs sampler is the need to repeatedly sample from high-dimensional Gaussians of the form \eqref{eq:beta_conditional}.
-The standard algorithm requires $O(n^2 p + p^3)$ operations: $O(n^2 p)$ for computing the term $\X^\transpose \bOmega \X$ and $O(p^3)$ for Cholesky factorization of $\bPhi$.
+The standard algorithm requires $O(n p^2 + p^3)$ operations: $O(n p^2)$ for computing the term $\X^\transpose \bOmega \X$ and $O(p^3)$ for Cholesky factorization of $\bPhi$.
 These operations remain significant burden even with sparsity in $\X$ because computing times of sparse linear algebra operations are dominated not by the number of arithmetic operations but by latency in irregular data access \citep{dongarra2016hpc_connjugate_gradient, duff2017direct-sparse}.

 The ``large $n$ \& large $p$'' logistic regression problem considered in this article remains unsolved despite the recent computational advances.
 For $n \ll p$ cases, \cite{bhattacharya15fast_sampling} propose an algorithm to sample from \eqref{eq:beta_conditional} with only $O(n^2 p + n^3)$ operations. \cite{johndrow2018scalable_mcmc} reduce the $O(n^2 p)$ cost by replacing the matrix $\X \bLshrink^2 \X^\transpose$ with an approximation that can be computed with $O(n^2 k)$ operations for $k < p$.
-These techniques offer no reduction in computational cost for $n > p$ cases, however. \cite{hahn2018elliptical_slice_for_linear_model} propose a sampling approach for linear regression based on an extensive pre-processing of the matrix $\X^\transpose \X$ --- a trick limited in scope strictly to Gaussian likelihood models.
+These techniques offer no reduction in computational cost for $n > p$ cases, however. \cite{hahn2018elliptical_slice_for_linear_model} propose a sampling approach for linear regression based on an extensive pre-processing of the matrix $\X^\transpose \X$ --- a trick limited in scope strictly to the Gaussian likelihood model.